Hotel Jerome Ski

 J-bar at the Jerome

-This is Aspen's favourite watering hole and has been for well over a century now.
+This is Aspen's favorite watering hole and has been for well over a century now.
 Enjoy a fashionable prohibition cocktail in this Old West bar and even Aspen's best burger.

 Snowshoeing in Aspen - Scott Dunn Suggests